kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

     ![add-container-image-job](/images/docs/project-user-guide/application-workloads/jobs/add-container-image-job.png)

 3. On the same page, scroll down to **Start Command**.
 Enter the following commands in the box which computes pi to 2000 places then prints it.
-Click **√** in the bottom right corner and select **Next** to continue.
+Click **√** in the bottom-right corner and select **Next** to continue.

     ```bash
     perl,-Mbignum=bpi,-wle,print bpi(2000)